openMetaAnalysis/Sepsis-treatment-with-antibiotics/files/searching/evidence-search.md

 # Evidence search

 ## Inclusion criteria
-Cohorts of [sepsis] that compare [antibtioics withing one hour] to antibiotics administered after one hour.
+Cohorts of [sepsis] that compare [antibiotics within one hour] to antibiotics administered after one hour.

 ## Reconciliation tables
 * [Comparison of included studies with prior systematic reviews](../reconciliation-tables)